-When Does Double Jeopardy Attach?
+When Do Double Jeopardy Protections Attach?

-One question the court has addressed is when the protection attaches to a criminal defendant.
+On its face, the double jeopardy rule seems straightforward.
+But, the U.S. Supreme Court has often been asked to clarify its meaning and application.
+One question the Court has addressed is when the protection attaches to a criminal defendant.
 The protection does not attach itself to a case immediately.
 Nor does it necessarily end upon conviction.
-This article summarizes when jeopardy attaches and what that means for a defendant.

 Once law enforcement charges a criminal defendant with a crime, jeopardy attaches at one of the following stages:

-Successful Appeals
+Double Jeopardy Exception: Successful Appeals

 A criminal defendant's successful appeal may require a new criminal proceeding.
 If an appellate court reverses the first trial's result, the prosecution may retry the defendant.
 Jeopardy attaches in the retrial in the same manner as the first trial (i.e., when the jury is sworn in or the court swears in the first witness).